rcn-ee/ti-opencl/docs/sphinx-doc/source/environment_variables.rst

     device and cl_khr_fp64 will be defined when compiling OpenCL C kernels.
     This environment variable controls whether the OpenCL implementation reports support for double.
-However, double, all double vector types and all builtin functions using doubles are supported and available without regard to the setting of this environment variable.
+However, double, all double vector types and all built-in functions using doubles are supported and available without regard to the setting of this environment variable.

 .. envvar::  TI_OCL_VERBOSE_ERROR